-Ben Affleck and Jennifer Garner File for Amicable Divorce, But will It Work?
+Ben Affleck And Jennifer Garner File For Amicable Divorce, But Will It Work?

 According to a Gossip Cop report, the divorcing couple has worked out the details of custody of their kids where they have both claimed legal and physical custody rights.
 The report further claimed that the next part of the divorce detail Garner and Affleck are working on is financials, where assets reportedly work millions of dollars are involved.
 Splitting the assets will likely be a major test for the amicable divorce the two are pursuing.

-Various sources assigned different price tags to Ben Affleck networth net worth.
-For instance, COED said in a report that the movie star had net worth of $80 million in 2016.
-The Daily Mail on the other hand claims Affleck’s net worth is $105 million, while Garner’s is $60 million.
+Various sources assigned different price tags to Ben Affleck net worth.
+For instance, COED said in a report that the movie star had a net worth of $80 million in 2016.
+The Daily Mail, on the other hand, claims Affleck’s net worth is $105 million, while Garner’s is $60 million.
 Since the couple is seeking joint custody of their kids, it will be interesting to see what portion of the family’s wealth Garner will claim.